IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/George_Bernard_Shaw" target="_blank">George Bernard Shaw</a>

+>“Non-violence leads to the highest ethics, which is the goal of all evolution.
+Until we stop harming all other living beings, we are still savages.”

+― <a href="https://en.wikipedia.org/wiki/Thomas_Edison" target="_blank">Thomas Edison</a>

 >“If there is a God, atheism must strike Him as less of an insult than religion.”

 ― <a href="https://en.wikipedia.org/wiki/Edmond_de_Goncourt" target="_blank">Edmond de Goncourt</a>